Common Causes and Remedies for Stomach Cramps After Eating

 What Causes Stomach Cramps?

 Do you experience abdominal pain after eating?
-Stomach cramps are very unpleasant and can come with a side of pain and worry.
-Nearly everyone gets a stomach ache at some point, and normally it is nothing to be concerned about.
-But there can be times when stomach cramps before or after you have eaten are so unbearable that you need to see your doctor.
+Stomach cramps are very unpleasant and can be accompanied by pain and worry.
+Nearly everyone gets a stomachache at some point, and normally, it is nothing to be concerned about.
+However, there can be times when stomach cramps before or after you have eaten are so unbearable that you need to see your doctor.
 Learn what causes an upset stomach and how to prevent them with a few lifestyle changes.

 - Lactose intolerance